 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s note: The featured image is “The Signing of The Declaration of Independence” (c.
+The featured image is “The Signing of The Declaration of Independence” (c.
 1873) by Charles Édouard Armand-Dumaresq (1826-1895), courtesy of Wikimedia Commons.
+It has been adjusted for clarity.